 Liquid or Granular

-The easiest way to apply fertiliser is in granular form, but my own preference, and a much more efficient and versatile way is to apply in liquid form using either a knapsack sprayer, or on smaller areas even a watering can.
+The easiest way to apply fertiliser is in granular form, but my own preference, and a much more efficient and versatile way is to apply in liquid form using either a knapsack sprayer, find here, or on smaller areas even a watering can.

 This gives the opportunity to add some seaweed liquid, or refined manure, which both contain millions of bacteria and fungi to enhance the health of the soil.
 This helps the soil the make more efficient use of any fertilisers that are applied.
 More of this in another article.
 Find liquid fertilisers on our online shop.
 Or find here.

 There is also much less likely hood of scorch damage to the turf by granular fertiliser being applied in dry conditions.